Chart Color Schemes

 Lorn's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data for Lorn shows positive outcomes, aligning with national benchmarks.
+Health data for Lorn residents shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.

-Common health conditions are seen across both young and old age cohorts.
-Private health cover is at approximately 53%, impacting around 843 people, which is slightly higher than the average SA2 area.
-Mental health issues and arthritis are the most common medical conditions, affecting 9.3% and 9.2% of residents respectively.
-Around 63.9% of residents report no medical ailments, similar to the 63.3% in Rest of NSW.
-Working-age residents have a higher prevalence of chronic health conditions.
-Lorn has 20.1% of residents aged 65 and over (318 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors are above average, broadly in line with national rankings for the general population.
+Common health conditions are standard across both young and old age cohorts.
+Private health cover is at approximately 53% of the total population (~843 people), slightly higher than the average SA2 area.
+Mental health issues and arthritis are the most common medical conditions, affecting 9.3 and 9.2% of residents respectively.
+Around 63.9% of residents declare themselves completely clear of medical ailments, similar to the 63.3% across Regional NSW.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 19.8% of residents aged 65 and over (314 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health